 The treatment for breast cancer really does change the quality of life for a lot of women.
 Some women are forced into early menopause, or they might experience weight gain, weight loss, energy issues, intimacy issues, and more.
 There are so many issues that have nothing to do with cancer and everything to do with the treatment.

 We don’t often hear about the emotional health of people living with breast cancer.
-Why is that, and what kind of mental health needs do people with breast cancer have?
+Why is that, and what specific mental health needs do people with breast cancer have?

 A breast cancer diagnosis is overwhelming.
 Anxiety, depression, sleep loss are common.
 Everyone is different.
 For some women, once they get a treatment plan, they start doing better.
 But others struggle the whole time.
 That’s why it’s so important to connect women with each other so that they feel less alone.